Isaac Paredes Player Props: Rays vs. Phillies

 Isaac Paredes At The Plate

-- He ranks 59th in batting average, 17th in on base percentage, and 27th in slugging among the qualified batters in MLB play.
+- Among qualifying hitters in baseball, he ranks 62nd in batting average, 22nd in on-base percentage, and 32nd in slugging.

+- In 55.3% of his 76 games this season, Paredes has picked up at least one hit.
+He's also had 18 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.